travis-ci/docs-travis-ci-com/user/code-climate.md

 Code Climate supports Ruby and JavaScript projects, with [support for PHP on the horizon](https://codeclimate.com/php).

-Note that for measuring test coverage, you need a paid subscription for Code Climate.
 As a Travis CI customer, [you get 20% off for your first three months](https://codeclimate.com/partners/travisci)!

 ## Measuring Test Coverage with Code Climate